collocations.org

 Do not let the discussion fragment into a desultory conversation with no clear direction.

-VERB + DIRECTION
+VERB + direction

-be lacking in, lack
+be lacking in (esp.
+BrE), lack

 Once again her life felt lacking in direction.